Latest posts by Brad Smith (see all)

 And it’ll not just catch sentence fragments, but also give some context as to why these spotted issues are technically wrong.

 This one is really tough to score.
-Both ProWritingAid and Grammarly excel in this area.
+Both ProWritingAid’s and Grammarly’s editors excel in this area.

 They both offer large databases to accurately score your work.

-They both breakdown overall scores into key areas so you can see exactly how and where your mistakes pop up.
+They both breakdown overall scores into key areas so you can see exactly how and where your errors pop up.

 And both provide recommendations with context to help you actually improve as a writer.

 It’s like splitting hairs.
-They’re both excellent in this area.
+They’re both excellent editors.

 However, I’m giving Grammarly the tiniest of edges for two reasons:

-- It has a bigger database to check your grammar against, and
+- This grammar checker has a bigger database to compare results, and

 Both ProWritingAid and Grammarly have free options.